 Data from the monitoring activities are processed and used as input data in the work on international agreements like the Kyoto and the Montreal Protocols.

-This report summarises the activities and results of the climate monitoring programme during year 2005.
+This report summarises the activities and results of the greenhouse gas monitoring programme during year 2006.

 Contents